sampathsailanka/sampathsailanka/README.md

 - 🌱 I’m intrested in competitive prorgamming

-- 🎯 Willing to have a challenging and rewarding opportunity with an organisation
+- 🎯 Willing to have a challenging and rewarding opportunity.

 - 📫 How to reach me - sampathsm144@gmail.com